Our Top Pick for Bulk Email

 Before diving into providers, it's worth understanding why dedicated SMTP infrastructure matters in the first place.

-Regular SMTP servers like Gmail or Outlook are fine for personal one-on-one email, but sending bulk email campaigns or transactional emails at scale requires a dedicated SMTP relay service β€” one that gives you control over deliverability and ensures transactional messages run smoothly without manual effort [citation:2].
+Regular SMTP servers like Gmail or Outlook are fine for personal one-on-one email, but sending bulk email campaigns or transactional emails at scale requires a dedicated SMTP relay service β€” one that gives you control over deliverability and ensures transactional messages run smoothly without manual effort.

-The stakes are high: choosing the wrong provider can reduce deliverability or even get your domain blacklisted [citation:7].
+The stakes are high: choosing the wrong provider can reduce deliverability or even get your domain blacklisted.
 An underperforming SMTP setup doesn't just mean lower open rates β€” it can make your domain radioactive for months.

 The One Thing Most Comparisons Skip: Deliverability Data